jadjoubran/laravel5-angular-material-starter/readme.md

 Here's what I'm planning for the next versions:

-+ Remove Entrust & Repositories since they depend on each user's preference and can be easily installed
 + Add Angular boilerplate for Landing and Login
 + Add sample Material Design pages
 + Add sample UI Router conf that contains header and footer
++ Add Restangular
++ Add sample Laravel APIs and call them using Restangular

 ## Changelog

+### v1.1.0

++ Remove Entrust & Repositories since they depend on each user's preference and can be easily installed

 ### v1.0.3